 Literally a box.
 Perhaps the most untentlike model we’ve found, but claimed to be superstrong and has some nice features.
 Not cheap at more than £1,500, though.

 For large estate cars upwards.
-With a remote control for automatic opening.
+With a remote control for automatic opening and a solar panel.
 It can work from the 12V in the car, or be wound up manually.
-Around £1,600.
+Around £2,800.

 Lots of options here in both soft and hard top.
 Specifically stated to fit almost any car with roofbars, not just 4x4s.
 Prices range from around £1,000 to £2,500, but you’ll want the accessories too.
 Tuff-Trek also sell the BunduTop, electric opening roof tent for around £2,500.
 There are LED lights and a power point inside that one.